mattchang92/canvas-playground/README.md

 http://canvas-playground.s3-website.ca-central-1.amazonaws.com/

-Only tested on Chrome and Firefox on OS X. Have not been tested on Windows/EDGE and there isn't as of yet support for the AudioContext web API on Safari.
+Only tested on Chrome and Firefox on OS X. Currently working on canvas performance issues on Firefox.
+It has not been tested on Windows/EDGE and there isn't as of yet support for the AudioContext web API on Safari.